-In the my blog posts about 'what is job shop scheduling' and why it is important, I made the point that having a proper job shop scheduling tool in place is essential.
+In my blog posts about 'what is job shop scheduling' and why it is important, I made the point that having a proper job shop scheduling tool in place is essential.
 Let’s add a subtle, but extremely valuable, element to that: Visual job shop scheduling.
 As mentioned already, one benefit of job shop scheduling is gaining transparency and visibility over a production.
 Including a focus on visuals, this aspect is taken to another level.

 The Importance of Visual Elements